 - “Dear Supervisor”

 A letter to your employer from Cancer and Careers, the leading credible resource on work and cancer.
-Give it to your boss to begin the conversation on balancing cancer treatment and recovery with work.
+This letter will help begin the conversation with your boss on balancing cancer treatment and recovery with work.

 - What to Expect When Your Employee Has Cancer